John Hagee

 John Charles Hagee (born April 12, 1940) is an American pastor and televangelist.
-He is the founder of John Hagee Ministries, his ministry which telecast to the United States and Canada.
-Hagee is also the founder and chairman of the Christian-Zionist organization Christians United for Israel.
-Hagee is active politically and is known for his activism regarding the State of Israel.
-He has also attracted controversy over his comments on the Catholic Church, Jewish people and Islam, and promotion of the blood moon prophecy.
+He founded John Hagee Ministries, which telecasts to the United States and Canada.
+He is also the founder and chairman of the Christian Zionist organization Christians United for Israel, the largest Zionist organization in America.

+Hagee has attracted controversy over his comments on the Catholic Church, Jewish people and Islam, and promotion of the blood moon prophecy.

+Early life

+Hagee was born in Baytown, Texas, on April 12, 1940.
+He studied at Southwestern Assemblies of God University in Waxahachie, Texas, and received a Bachelor of Science, and then studied at Trinity University and obtained a second Bachelor of Science.
+He also studied at the University of North Texas in educational administration and received a master's degree in 1966.

+Hagee has been married twice.
+In 1960, he married Martha Downing, and they divorced in 1975.
+In 1976, he married a member of his congregation, Diana Castro.

+He has a son, Matt Hagee, who is also a pastor.